FabriBorgobello/static-forms-service/README.md

 4. Run development server: `npm run dev`

+## Environment Variables

+Check out the `.env.example` file for a list of required environment variables.
+These can be set in a `.env` file in the root directory of the project.

 ## 🚀 Deployment

 For deployment, ensure you've completed the build process with `npm run build` and then use `npm run start` to launch the server in production mode.